-We’ve got butterflies!
-Monarchs, little yellow ones, a lavender one and a few others that I can’t wait to identify visiting our new landscaping.
-My DIY butterfly garden landscaping is about 4 weeks old and already has several butterflies visiting each day.
+I even made a couple of Turtle Topiaries that are oh so cute!
 We’ve finally started prettying up the outside of the house and I found a solution that looks beautiful, is environmentally friendly and low maintenance.
 I’m not just happy… I’m bouncing with excitement.
 Today is part 1 of a 2 part post on my DIY butterfly garden landscaping project that I’ve waited weeks to share with you all!

+For you to truly understand my excitement, I think I should share how far we’ve come.
 It’s been almost 3 years since we rolled up our sleeves and jumped into this project house.
 Silly me, thinking I’d have it done in a year.

 When we moved in, the house wasn’t visible from the street.
 See that bush to the left?
 It covered the entire front yard.
 I’m not kidding… not even close.
 The front yard was an overgrown mess.
 We found the dog statue with a broken ear, and a lot more “hidden treasure” aka, junk, underneath and inside of the bush.
 See the white pvc pipe sticking up?
 That was the irrigation system, or I should call it the irritation system, because it didn’t work 🙂

 My son Austin and I worked on it for weeks.
 Chopping and hauling huge piles of branches to the street for pick up.

 And then we just left it.
 Our attention was all about the inside.
 We were focused on important things like the kitchen and bathroom remodel.